Why the voting age should be lowered in Ireland

 Every generation has its student protests.
 In the past, there have been protests civil rights in Northern Ireland, in opposition to the Vietnam War, or against university registration fees in 2010.
 Many of these protests were organised by college students.
 More recently we’ve seen an even younger demographic trying to change the world and shape their future for the better.

 In more recent years we’ve seen the March For Our Lives movement in America which aims to prevent gun violence, organised by high school students and more recently again, the global Fridays For Future climate strikes.
-The Fridays for Future movement is being led by Greta Thunberg, a 16 year old from Sweden who is raising awareness about the impact the climate crisis will have on everyone, especially young people.
-Both of these movements have many things in common.
-They both share the goal of securing young people’s future, and they’re both organised by young people.
+The Fridays for Future movement was started by Greta Thunberg when she was only 15 years old.
+This movement raises awareness about how the impact of the climate crisis affects everyone today, and young people’s futures.
+They both share the goal of securing young people’s future, and they’re both organised by people under 18.

 Why shouldn’t they be allowed to affect politics?